 Mission: Opening Doors to Psychoanalysis

-The only accredited, independent graduate school of psychoanalysis in the country, the Boston Graduate School of Psychoanalysis has been opening doors to psychoanalysis for over 40 years, increasing access to psychoanalytic training, education, and treatment.
-Its mission is to provide high quality psychoanalytic education, clinical training, and research skills to a diverse student community.
-Enrolling people from all walks of life to explore the human unconscious, BGSP prepares graduates to apply their understanding of emotional and mental life to benefit individuals, groups, and society.
+The only accredited, independent graduate school of psychoanalysis in the country, the Boston Graduate School of Psychoanalysis has been opening doors to psychoanalysis for over 45 years, increasing access to psychoanalytic training, education, and treatment.

 A corollary to the founders’ interest in increasing access to psychoanalysis is that psychoanalytic theories and methods prove beneficial in settings other than the clinical office.
 That is, psychoanalysis has a defined body of knowledge, theories, and methods that inform fields of inquiry beyond its own, a concept known as “applied psychoanalysis.”
 Applied psychoanalysis represents the principle that understanding unconscious processes, such as symbolic communication, resistance, repetition, transference, and countertransference, can be used effectively to inform other areas of study both academically and professionally.
 It is valuable not only when working with individuals (e.g., in mental health counseling), but also anywhere else in groups or society where destructive patterns of behavior interfere with progress (e.g., in classroom teaching).